FSILG Retreat Funding Application Process

-Thanks to generous alumni contributions and funding specifically earmarked for student leadership development opportunities for FSILG students, the FSILG Office is able to support these retreat and conference efforts.
+Thanks to generous alumni contributions and funding specifically earmarked for student leadership development opportunities for FSILG students, the FSILG Office is able to support retreat and conference efforts by our organizations.

 - Organizations are permitted to apply for and receive up to $1,000 of reimbursed retreat funding per fiscal year (July 1 - June 30).

 - The money may be divided between multiple events.

 - This financial support exists to offset costs associated with these events and is not meant to serve as the main funding source.

 - Groups must apply for funding in advance.